it’s not a common type of betting activity in Australia, but it does exist in 2022?

 If you get too good, you’re likely to get banned.

-The only exception being Betfair, who make their money from successful punters.
+The only exception being Betfair, which make their money from successful punters.

 One way to get around this is to use a strategy called Mug Betting.